GordonLesti/docker-magento/README.md

 # docker-magento1

-This is my prevered development environment for open source Magento extensions.
+This is my preferred development environment for open source Magento extensions.
 Not the recommended way, but all in one [Docker](https://www.docker.com/) container.
 This image is build on [Debian Jessie](https://www.debian.org/) and contains the following software or packages.